What to Put on a Kids Birthday Invitation RSVP

 - the response goes to one place

 That is why digital RSVP pages tend to work better than scattered text threads.
-How to Ask Guests to RSVP for a Kids Birthday Party covers reminder wording and follow-up timing if you need that next.
+To see the same flow from the guest's side — including what parents should say and when — read How to RSVP to a Kids Birthday Party.
+For the host side of follow-up timing and reminder wording, How to Ask Guests to RSVP for a Kids Birthday Party has that covered.

 FAQ